PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/cloud_account.md

 > **Notice**
 > #### No Change in existing behavior of AWS cloud accounts onboarding
 > *In version 1.2.7 of Prismacloud Terraform Provider, we published a lookahead notice regarding the confused deputy attack changes for AWS cloud account onboarding.
-> *The upstream API is no longer moving ahead with the previous approach, we have decided to not make any changes to the existing terraform provider.
-The AWS cloud account onboarding will remain the same.
+> *The upstream API is no longer moving ahead with the previous approach, so the corresponding changes to the Terraform Provider will not be released at this time.
+Subsequent upstream API changes related to cloud account onboarding will be incorporated into the Terraform Provider through a similar approach as they are made available.
-> *We regret any inconvenience that it may have caused you.

 * `account_id` - (Required) AWS account ID.
 * `enabled` - (Optional, bool) Whether or not the account is enabled (default: `true`).